Uiedbook/cradova/README.md

 ---

-More info on Cradova Comp
+More info on Cradova Function

 ---

-Cradova Comp is a dynamic component class, which ships simple abstractions like:
+Cradova Function is a dynamic component class, which ships simple abstractions like:

 - Signal
 - useEffect